neuralml/neuralml.github.io/joinus.md

 <hr>

 ### Postdocs

 <header class="masthead text-justify" style="font-size:120%">
-We are always interested in hearing from potential postdocs - please contact individual PIs early and we can work on figuring out funding.
-There are a number of prestigious fellowships available that would allow you to work to lead exciting research at the intersection between neuroscience and machine learning in our group, such as:
+We are always interested in hearing from potential postdocs - please contact the PI early and we can work on figuring out funding.
+There are a number of prestigious fellowships available that would allow you to lead exciting research at the intersection between neuroscience and machine learning in our group, such as:

 <ul>
   <li><a href="https://www.bristol.ac.uk/vc-fellows/" target="_blank">Bristol Vice-Chancellor's Fellowships</a>, which offer an excelent opportunity for early-career researchers to move towards setting up their own independent group.</li>